 Keep your Instagram Stories interesting and fresh by mixing up your media.
 Publish content in different formats, alternating between videos, images and even surveys.
 This will help prevent your content from becoming predictable and repetitive.

 Whenever possible and reasonable, try to make the content interactive and involve your audience.
 Surveys and voting systems are great examples of this.
 Also, make sure that you keep up to date with the latest resources on Instagram to ensure that your Stories keep attracting attention.
 You might want to consider using a template to help make your content more visually appealing.

 Many of the best pages will also alternate between their own page created content, and then curated content sourced from customers and followers.
 For example, an author may repost their follower’s stories of them posing or showing off the fact they have bought their book.
 This is a great way to stay connected with followers and having content to post on your story.

 Don’t forget to check out your competition and see what they’re up too.
 People tend to swipe through their stories quickly and will only stop to pay attention to something if it really catches their eye, so think outside the box with the content you’re creating.
-Be creative, be relevant, and catch your follower’s attention.
+You can upkeep with some of the important things for Instagram story like being creative, being relevant, and catching your follower’s attention.
 Make your content irresistible to watch.

 Avoiding Instagram Story Mistakes